Constitutional Court Rules That Both Parents Are Entitled To Leave Days Shared Among Each Other

 JOHANNESBURG, GAUTENG — The Constitutional Court ruled in favour of men and women getting the same amount of paternity and maternity leave days.

-According to SABC News, the court ruled on 3 October 2025 in Johannesburg, Gauteng, that both parents, irrespective of gender, sex, colour, or circumstances, will be entitled to equal parental leave.
+According to SABC News, the court ruled on 3 October 2025 in Johannesburg, Gauteng, that both parents, irrespective of gender, sex, colour, or circumstances, are entitled to equal parental leave.
 The couple would have to share the four months and 10 days entitled to them.

 The court also ruled that the difference between the genders in terms of leave entitlement was unfair and discriminatory.
 It thus ruled that sections of the Basic Conditions of Employment Act and the Unemployment Insurance Fund were invalid.